 Which is better GoDaddy or Hostgator?
 Here's a brief backgrounder of each.

 A turn-of-the-century hosting service, Hostgator was founded in Boca Raton, FL in 2002 but is currently headquartered in Houston, TX.
-As of October 2021, the hosting platform has over 800,000 clients in more than 200 countries and boasts of some of the most affordable hosting plans in the market.
+The hosting platform has over 800,000 clients in more than 200 countries and boasts of some of the most affordable hosting plans in the market.

 One of the “granddaddies” of the site building and hosting platform sectors, GoDaddy has been around since 1997 and has evolved from being another building platform and hosting service.
 Its current portfolio also has solutions for domain appraisal as well as its own eBay-style online marketplace.